-- Trainees should adhere to all WRI Policies and Procedures and applicable program-specific Policies and Procedures. - If a trainee has a concern with a particular course, he or she should first talk to the course instructor.
+- Trainees should adhere to all WRI policies and procedures and applicable program-specific policies and procedures. - If a trainee has a concern with a particular course, they should first talk to the course instructor.
 If the concern is not resolved, the trainee should refer to the WRI's Grievance Policy. - Trainees must conduct themselves in a professional manner at all times.
 Disrespectful or disruptive behavior will not be tolerated. - Possession of drugs, alcohol, or weapons or any theft of property is grounds for dismissal. - Information of a confidential nature learned in the courses of training is to remain confidential.
-Any failure to protect Patient Health Information is grounds for dismissal. - Punctuality is a demonstration of professional behavior and all trainees are expected to be in class on time. - Trainees should demonstrate responsibility and accountability in all aspects of the educational process. - Trainees should demonstrate appropriate communication, interactions and behavior toward other trainees, faculty, and clinical staff. - Trainees are not allowed to bring visitors to class or the clinical sites.
-This includes relatives, friends, acquaintances, and pets. - Disruptive behavior such as inter-classmate chatting, the discussion of other classmate's grades or the abilities of another classmate could also result in a Behavior Warning. - Demonstrate academic integrity. - Plagiarism of any type is not tolerated and could lead to disciplinary measures up to and including dismissal.
+Any failure to protect Patient Health Information is grounds for dismissal. - Punctuality is a demonstration of professional behavior and all trainees are expected to be in class on time. - Trainees should demonstrate responsibility and accountability in all aspects of the educational process. - Trainees should demonstrate appropriate communication, interactions, and behavior toward other trainees, faculty, and clinical staff.

+- Trainees are not allowed to bring visitors to class or the clinical sites.
+This includes relatives, friends, acquaintances, and pets. - Disruptive behavior targeting other trainees, such as in-class disruption, the discussion of other classmates' grades or abilities could result in a documented conversation or corrective action. - Trainees are expected to demonstrate academic integrity and honesty. - Plagiarism of any type is not tolerated and could lead to disciplinary measures up to and including dismissal.
+Plagiarism is the submission of material as one's own work that is not the result of one's own effort.
+It is the use or imitation of the work of another author or artist and the representation of the work as one's own.
+Examples include: